Scoliosis & Felt Sense – Feeling Again, Breathing Again Healing emotional trauma changes how we breathe and feel in our bodies

 Mind-Body Disconnect

 Healing and releasing those held in emotions have released the ‘being stuck in my head’ in my past.
 It feels slowly the record which was caught in the replay loop has moved to the next song.
-With that happening, I feel my breathing has become more relaxed and I can feel my energy flowing back in my body.
+With that happening, I feel my breathing has become more relaxed and I can feel my energy flowing back into my body.

 I now realize abuse changed how I felt about myself, my body, my relationships, and the world.
 What should have happened (the healthy development of a little girl) remained cut off and undeveloped.